sanjeevai/PyTorchImageClassifier/README.md

 ['70', '3', '45', '62', '55']
 ```

-First I'll need to handle processing the input image such that it can be used in
+First we'll need to handle processing the input image such that it can be used in
-my network.
+our network.

 <a id = "infer"></a>